 - Some people, through no fault of their own, can have a vulnerability to having too much cortisol in their system which can leave them getting stressed more easily.
 This increased sensitivity to stress can make people more vulnerable to changes that may warrant professional help.

 - Some people can have conditions like social phobia or social anxiety.
-At the heart of these conditions is a fear of other people and they can lead to psychosis emerging in some cases.
+At the heart of these conditions is a fear of other people, and this can lead to psychosis emerging in some cases.

 What treatments are available for people with psychosis?

-Here at St Patrick’s Mental Health Services, we run the Living Through Psychosis programme over eight weeks.
+Here at SPMHS, we run the Living Through Psychosis programme over eight weeks.
 In general, we have six to eight people at a time in that group, from all walks of life, all ages.
 We get to know them as people first, who just so happen to have this issue of psychosis.

 WIMS Podcast Series: Living with Psychosis